Uncanny! Amazing! Astonishing! Extreme!1 of 12

 Just as their first film slashed its way into theaters and turned everything we thought about superhero movies on its head, Grant Morrison’s team-up with Marvel’s merry mutants a year later provided a similar reinvigoration for the X-Men.

 Morrison changed everything by twisting the tropes he knew had a little bit more to give.
-With artist Frank Quitely, he redesigned their costumes for the new millenium - favoring black leather gaudy spandex and canonized the idea of secondary mutation while paring down the core team to a more tenable and iconic few.
+With artist Frank Quitely, he redesigned their costumes for the new millennium - favoring black leather gaudy spandex and canonized the idea of secondary mutation while paring down the core team to a more tenable and iconic few.

 The result is the beginning of an era of new growth for the X-Men that still saw Morrison fall into the patterns that define the X-Men specifically.
-Over time, the cast grew and the soap operatic adventures filtered through Morrison’s brand of new psychedelia, allowing him to comment on the legacy of superhero comics’ greatest team with his work.
+Over time, the cast grew and the soap operatic adventures filtered through Morrison’s brand of new psychedelia, allowing him to comment on the legacy of superhero comic books’ greatest team with his work.

 “E is for Extinction” is a reminder that the potential these characters have is limitless and that’s why they have endured.